allegro/allegro.tech/_posts/2016-03-14-professional-approach-pays-off.md

 The goal of the project was to develop a new solution that would replace some features of the Allegro platform.
 Naturally, the new solution had to be better thus being worth the company’s money and time.
 In this particular case we determined what was to be understood as “better” based on suitable measurements, compared with previously defined criteria, involving both the new and existing product.
 How can one compare it?
 Test two solutions at the same time on two separate groups of users.
-In other words, apply A/B testing.
+In other words, apply [A/B testing](https://en.wikipedia.org/wiki/A/B_testing).
 This way we were able to create a mechanism serving new solution to a default group.
 At first, the group did not exceed 1% of users, but it was easy to adjust and increase that number.
 The implementation of this approach was crucial in terms of continuous learning and gaining user feedback.

-Besides, it was something one would expect from a professional start-up – a project may fail, and the team can abandon it quickly, without generating addisionall technical debt in old solution.
+Besides, it was something one would expect from a professional start-up – a project may fail, and the team can abandon it quickly, without generating additional technical debt in old solution.
 The first technical failure proved that the team’s approach was right.
 By being able to rollback changes, the team had the time to analyze the application and release suitable fixes.
 At the same time, nothing disturbed Allegro users.
 All of this could happen thanks to a professional and responsible approach of the team.